MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-get-started.md

 > [!div class="mx-imgBorder"]
 > ![Device renders showing "Show non-production apps" setting in the Field Service mobile app.](./media/mobile-2020-error-contact-administrator-show-nonproduction-apps.png)

 In the **Booking** tab, see the work order you scheduled to your frontline worker.
-You must be signed in with the user the frontline worker was created for in step 3.

 > [!div class="mx-imgBorder"]
 > ![Device renders showing the booking on the Field Service mobile app.](./media/quickstart-mobile-work-order.png)